Practical 1: Getting Started

 Getting to grips with Jupyter, Git and Markdown

-This week’s practical is focussed on getting you set up with the tools and accounts that you’ll need to across many of the CASA modules in Terms 1 and 2, and familiarising you with ‘how people do data science’.
+This week’s practical is focussed on getting you set up with the tools and accounts that you’ll need to across many of the CASA modules in Terms 1 and 2.
 Outside of academia, it’s rare to find a data scientist who works entirely on their own: most code is collaborative, as is most analysis!
-But collaborating effectively requires tools that: get out of the way of doing ‘stuff’; support teams in negotating conflicts in code; make it easy to share results; and make it easy to ensure that everyone is ‘on the same page’.
+But collaborating effectively requires tools that: a) get out of the way of doing ‘stuff’; b) support teams in negotating conflicts in code; c) make it easy to share results; and d) make it easy to ensure that everyone is ‘on the same page’.

 You will find things confusing this week, but they will start to make more sense as we move further into the module.
 The key is to keep trying things out and to ask for help when you get stuck.

-If you haven’t done this already, you need to follow the instructions for installing all of the tools listed on on the CASA Computing Environment web page.
-This process will take time, so please keep reading or work on other things to do while you wait!
+I wasn’t sure where else to put these, but they do need to be written down so that you have a chance to learn them!
+Also note that, if you haven’t done this already, you need to finish installing all of the tools listed on on the CASA Computing Platform web page.
+This process will take time, so please keep reading or work on other things while you wait!

 If you need help understanding how to use the Command Line or want to be able to do much more there are a wide range of tutorials available.